Cledus T. Judd: 2006–2014

 By mid-2005, Judd had announced plans to release a tribute album to Ray Stevens entitled Boogity, Boogity - A Tribute to the Comedic Genius of Ray Stevens, containing covers of Stevens's material with several guest vocalists.
 Due to the closure of Koch's Nashville division, however, this album was delayed until 2007, when Judd signed to Asylum-Curb Records and released it in August.
 Shortly before its release, he made his sixth chart appearance with the non-album song "Illegals".

-Judd re-signed to Koch in 2009, after the label was renamed E1 Music.
+Judd resigned to Koch in 2009, after the label was renamed E1 Music.
 In January of that year, he released the single "Waitin' on Obama" (a parody of Brad Paisley's "Waitin' on a Woman") referencing Barack Obama's election as President of the United States.
 This is the first single from Judd's latest album, Polyrically Uncorrect, released on June 30.
-Its second single is "Garth Must Be Busy", a parody of Brooks & Dunn's "God Must Be Busy" which features Brooks & Dunn as guest vocalists.
+Its second single is "Garth Must Be Busy", a parody of Brooks & Dunn's "God Must Be Busy", which features Brooks and Dunn as guest vocalists.
 Its third single is "(If I Had) Kellie Pickler's Boobs".

 He transferred to Warner Bros.
 Records in 2012 to release Parodyziac!!
 The album includes a parody of Little Big Town's "Pontoon" titled "Honeymoon", the video of which was directed by Laura Bell Bundy.

 Judd moved again to RoseyMo, a division of Average Joes Entertainment, in late 2014.
 On November 5, he released a new single titled "Luke Bryan", a parody of Robin Thicke's "Blurred Lines", which features guest rapping from Colt Ford.

 2015 retirement

-In a January 2015 article in Billboard, Judd announced that he would be retiring from the music industry, as he felt that he had lost the desire to continue, and wanted to focus on raising his daughter instead.
+In a January 2015 article in Billboard, Judd announced that he would be retiring from the music industry, as he felt that he had lost the desire to continue, and wanted to focus on raising his daughter, instead.
 He also revealed past struggles with a cocaine addiction and suicide attempts, and said that he made the decision to change his lifestyle after becoming baptized.
 In 2016, he issued a three-CD memoir titled Things I Remember Before I Forget.

 Judd was one of the co-writers of the song "Three Feet of Water", the final track on Brantley Gilbert's album The Devil Don't Sleep.

 2018 comeback

 In mid-2018, Judd announced his return to the music industry by releasing a new parody song and music video titled, "(Weight's Goin') Up Down, Up Down", a parody of "Up Down" by Morgan Wallen.
-It was followed by a parody of Bebe Rexha's and Florida Georgia Line's "Meant to Be" called "Gotta Pee".
+It was followed by a parody of Bebe Rexha and Florida Georgia Line's "Meant to Be" called "Gotta Pee".